shuxiao9058/imagehandle/README.md

 imagehandle
 ===========

-an image handle library, can read and save image in jpg/bmp formats.
+an image handle library, can read and save image with jpg/bmp formats.

+### Waning: only test on Windows with vs2010.